lenincompres/ima-few-2024/Class 02/README.md

       * [Google Slides](https://docs.google.com/presentation/u/0/)
       * [Figma](https://www.figma.com/)
       * [Gimp](https://www.gimp.org/)

+* Mini-presentations on design inspiration
+  * Let's view/critique/analyse these using the terms we just discussed

 ## Homework
 * Finish your in-class assignment.
 If your wireframe and sitemap are hand drawn, be sure to scan them or take a photo of them.
 Be prepared to present your idea in class and explain your choices.